-It goes without saying that we pore over the verified reviews from guests who have actually stayed at the property before booking!
+It goes without saying that we fastidiously read the verified reviews from guests who have actually stayed at the property before booking!

 We pre-booked our room at Alibi Guesthouse, a beautiful old villa of only ten rooms, hidden away down an alley near the Royal Palace.
 It is an affordable guesthouse in a great position close to Sisowath Quay.
 It is spotlessly clean and gloriously calm and calmness is a precious commodity in Phnom Penh.
-By the way, all Cambodians love kids and at Alibi the staff will very happily entertain your baby while you eat.
+By the way, all Cambodians love kids and at Alibi the staff will very happily entertain your baby.

 To walk along Sisowath Quay is to take a one-day tour of Phnom Penh Wikitravel